Last updated: May 4, 2026

 What license do I need to run a food truck in Vermont?

-Do I need a commissary for my food truck in Vermont?
+Do I need a commissary for my Vermont food truck?

-Yes, in most cases.
-Vermont requires commercial caterers (including food trucks) to have an agreement with a licensed commissary – a Vermont-licensed commercial kitchen used as your base of operations for food preparation, storage, and equipment cleaning.
-You must document this arrangement as part of your DOH license application.
-Commissary rental in Vermont typically costs $200 to $800 per month depending on facility and usage hours.
+Yes.
+Vermont requires food trucks to have an agreement with a licensed commissary — a Vermont-licensed commercial kitchen for food prep, storage, water fill, and equipment cleaning.
+You must document your commissary arrangement as part of the DOH license application.
+Monthly rental typically costs $200-$800.
+Vermont food business incubators and shared kitchen facilities are available in Burlington and Montpelier — contact Vermont’s Small Business Development Center for referrals.

-Do I need local permits in addition to the state DOH license?
+Do I need local permits beyond the state DOH license?

 Yes.
-The Vermont DOH Commercial Caterer License is a state-level requirement, but most municipalities where you operate will also require local vending permits or mobile food vendor permits.
+The Vermont DOH Commercial Caterer License is a state requirement; most municipalities where you regularly operate also require local vending permits.
 Burlington has its own food truck permit process.
-Contact the city or town clerk of each municipality where you plan to regularly operate.
-Requirements and fees vary significantly.
+Contact each town or city clerk where you plan to operate.
+Ski resort locations may require both town permits and resort operator agreements.
+Requirements and fees vary significantly by municipality.

 What food safety certification is required for Vermont food trucks?

-At least one person – the operator or primary manager – must hold a certified food protection manager credential from an ANAB/CFP-accredited program such as ServSafe.
-This certification must be in place before you apply for the DOH Commercial Caterer License.
-The exam costs approximately $36-$40, and study materials are available online.
-Contact the Vermont DOH Food and Lodging Program at 802-863-7221 for the current list of accepted certification programs.
+At least one person — the operator or primary food safety manager — must hold a certified food protection manager (CFPM) credential from an ANSI/CFP-accredited program such as ServSafe.
+The certification must be in place before applying for the DOH Commercial Caterer License.
+Contact the Vermont DOH Food and Lodging Program at 802-863-7221 for the current accepted certification list.

 More Vermont Business Guides